Coach's "Getting Started" Checklist

 * Note – In addition to the Bantam League, Dimple Dell and Sports Office Leagues, and AAU tournaments require AAU registration.
 The same coach and player numbers can be used for all leagues and tournaments.

-The most popular leagues for Lehi teams are Bantam and Dimple Dell simply because the games tend to be closer.
+The most popular leagues for Lehi teams are Bantam and SLC Sports Office Super League simply because the games tend to be closer.
 However, there are other leagues to choose from.
 In addition to those listed below, for teams willing to travel a bit further there are additional leagues in Salt Lake and Wasatch County as well as AAU tournaments:

 Bantam is the only Utah County league.
 Winter registration will begin in mid-November and games are played all over Utah County.
 Continue checking the registration page found at the following link for when registration is open: Registration Page